sanity-io/client/README.md

 `const client = createClient(options)`

 Initializes a new Sanity Client.
 Required options are `projectId`, `dataset`, and `apiVersion`.
-Setting a value for `useCdn` is encouraged.
-Typically you want to have it as `false` in development to always fetch the freshest content and `true` in production environments so that content is fetched from the distributed cache.
-[You can learn more about the API CDN here][api-cdn].
+[We encourage setting `useCdn` to either `true` or `false`.](https://www.sanity.io/help/js-client-cdn-configuration) The default is `true`.
+If you're not sure which option to choose we recommend starting with `true` and revise later if you find that you require uncached content.
+[Our awesome Slack community can help guide you on how to avoid stale data tailored to your tech stack and architecture.](https://slack.sanity.io/)

 #### [ESM](https://hacks.mozilla.org/2018/03/es-modules-a-cartoon-deep-dive/)